playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ## Angular

-Before we get into how to implement this functionality in Angular, I first need to circle back to [how Angular uses `ng-template` to define a group of HTML elements that can then be rendered after-the-fact](/posts/ffg-fundamentals-dynamic-html#ng-template).
+Before we get into how to implement this functionality in Angular, I first need to circle back to [how Angular uses `ng-template` to define a group of HTML elements that can then be rendered after the fact](/posts/ffg-fundamentals-dynamic-html#ng-template).

 While we previously have used `ng-template` as a shorthand for "Don't render this until later," the tag is capable of so much more.